hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Right-click on the saved script, select **Properties**.
 Click on **Unblock** at the bottom, then click on **OK**.
 1. Right-click on the saved script, select **Run as administrator** and follow the prompts.

+If you get an error when trying to connect, see [Troubleshooting](#troubleshooting).

 Alternatively, **Windows 7, 8, 10 and 11** users can manually import IKEv2 configuration:

 1. Securely transfer the generated `.p12` file to your computer, then import it into the certificate store.